An icon representing a D-pad of a gamepad

 Batteries: Any lithium-ion battery with at least 2500mAh should be enough to power a Raspberry Pi handheld console.
 The PiSugar came with 5000mAh, and they claim the battery life is 8-10 hours.
 For me it's been around half that time in total when making the Rasbperry Pi work at its maximum, emulating console games, and with the fan turned on 100% of the time.

 Step 4.
-Install the PiSugar hardware.
+Install the UPS and battery.

 Source: Adafruit